ibm-cloud-docs/watsonxdata/iam.md

 - MetadataAdmin: External users with read and write access to the metadata through Thrift APIs in {{site.data.keyword.lakehouse_short}}.
 - DataAccess: Only supports IKC-{{site.data.keyword.lakehouse_short}} service-to-service authorization to profile data in {{site.data.keyword.lakehouse_short}}.
-- MetastoreView: External users with read access to the metadata through HMS REST APIs in {{site.data.keyword.lakehouse_short}}.
+- MetastoreView: External users with read access to the metadata through MDS REST APIs in {{site.data.keyword.lakehouse_short}}.